Plant Hill Arts College: Plant Hill becomes Co-operative Academy of Manchester

 Plant Hill Arts College, became the Co-operative Academy of Manchester as part of an overhaul of education in the city.
 Seven new academies in Manchester opened in September 2010 under the scheme.
-Plans for the Plant Hill site have been reveal as a 900-place high school and 120-place sixth form.
+Plans for the Plant Hill site have been revealed as a 900-place high school and 120-place sixth form.

 The part-private academy, backed by the Co-operative Group, will specialise in finance and business studies.
 New facilities on the Plant Hill Road site will be made available to the public for sports and adult education outside school hours.